calvinlauyh/js-string-nthIndexOf/readme.md

 # String.nthIndexOf
 This code snippet add function nthIndexOf() to String object and provides the ability to search for the nth occurrence of a substring in a string.
-It also support both forward and backward serach by providing positive or negative nthIndex.
+It supports both forward and backward serach by providing positive or negative nthIndex.
 If you do not want to pollute the String.prototype, you can also use the nthIndexOf() version instead

 ## Function Signature
 There are two versions of nthIndexOf available, the first one is appended to String Object can can be invoked using ```("foo").nthIndexOf("o", 2);```.
 The second one is defined in global environment can can be invoked using ```nthIndexOf("foo", "o", 2);```